 Honey bees provide critical pollination services valued at €153 billion worldwide (18) and $17 billion in the US (19).
-Despite increased attention, colony losses remain elevated since 2006 in the US (20-24) with increased colony mortality occurring during the summer months when colonies traditionally thrive (25, 26).
+Despite increased attention, in the US, colony losses remain elevated since 2006 (20-24) with recent increased colony mortality occurring during the summer months when colonies traditionally thrive (25, 26).
 Understanding and quantifying the risks of pesticides entering the hive environment is difficult (3, 27).
-Pesticide risk is currently determined via short-term acute toxicity tests on adult bees, which don’t take synergistic, cumulative and sublethal effects into account.
+Pesticide risk is currently determined via short-term acute toxicity tests on adult bees, which do not take synergistic, cumulative and sublethal effects into account.
 Little is known regarding the impacts of multiple pesticide residues, their synergistic interactions and the effects on different life stages of honey bees.
 Honey bees, like most other insects, rely on detoxification enzymes to metabolize foreign substances, primarily the cytochrome P450s.
 Decoding of the honey bee genome (28) revealed a paucity of encoded P450s compared to other insects (29).
-Honey bees reliance on a small number of enzymes to detoxify both natural and synthetic xenobiotics (30) increases their risk, as exposure to multiple pesticides may overpower their detoxification system .
+Honey bees’ reliance on a small number of enzymes to detoxify both natural and synthetic xenobiotics (30) increases their risk, as exposure to multiple pesticides may overpower their detoxification system .

-Honey bees collect pollen from plants and store it in individual cells near the brood nest.
+Honey bees collect pollen from plants and store it in cells near the brood nest.
 This stored pollen serves the colony as their sole protein source and is consumed primarily by young adult bees which convert the bee bread into proteinaceous glandular secretions fed to developing larvae (31).
 During the active bee season, an individual worker will consume over 100 mg of pollen, predominantly during a 10-12 day window when bees activate their food producing glands and feed larvae (32, 33).
 Long lived winter bees consume 2 mg of pollen per day for general hive maintenance (33, 34) and can live over 120 days, thus consuming 240 mg of stored pollen during their lifespan.
-In addition to consumption, in-hive bees pack pollen into storage cells, though the amount contacted by an individual bee is unknown.
+In addition to consumption, in-hive bees pack pollen into storage cells, though the exposure resulting from this activity is unknown.
 As described in the methods section below, the risk to individual workers from consuming contaminated food sources can be estimated using Hazard Quotients (HQ) that identify dose consumed divided by a screening benchmark of no adverse effects (35).

-Much pesticide research has focused on the potential impacts of neonicotinoids (36-42), a newer class of systemic water-soluble pesticides, which are taken up by the plant and translocated throughout all tissues, including the nectar and pollen of treated crops.
+Much of the recent honey bee related pesticide research has focused on the potential impacts of neonicotinoids (36-42), a newer class of systemic water-soluble pesticides, which are taken up by the plant and translocated throughout all tissues, including the nectar and pollen of treated crops.
 Neonicotinoids are the most widely used pesticide class worldwide, worth $1.52 billion Euros in 2008 (43).
-Except for the tiny share of organic maize planted, virtually all of the 97.6 million acres planted in the US (44) are coated with neonicotinoid insecticides as well as a variety of fungicides including Captan, Metalaxyl, Mefenoxam, Fludioxonil, Mefenoxam and the Strobilurins (45, 46).
+Except for the tiny share of organic maize planted, virtually all of the 97.6 million acres of maize seed planted in the US (44) are coated with neonicotinoid insecticides as well as a variety of fungicides including Captan, Metalaxyl, Mefenoxam, Fludioxonil, Mefenoxam and the Strobilurins (45, 46).
 The most commonly used neonicotinoids for maize seed are clothianidin and thiamethoxam; the latter is metabolized to clothianidin in the insect (47).
 Honey bees cannot distinguish neonicotinoid laced food sources and preferentially consume neonicotinoid contaminated sugar syrup in the lab (48).